-In accordance with 49 CFR Section 26.83, the District will ensure that only firms certified as eligible DBEs participate as DBEs in the DBE Program.
-The District will determine the eligibility of firms as DBEs consistent with the standards of 49 CFR Part 26, Subpart D.
+In accordance with 49 CFR Section 26.83, BART will ensure that only firms certified as eligible DBEs participate as DBEs in the DBE Program.
+BART will determine the eligibility of firms as DBEs consistent with the standards of 49 CFR Part 26, Subpart D.